Greatest common divisors with moving targets and consequences for linear recurrence sequences: Introduction

-\begin{proposition}[{\cite[Proposition 2.1]{Corvaja:Zannier:2002}}] Let $\kk$ be a number field and $S$ a finite set of places of $\kk$, containing the archimedean places.
-Let $F(n) $ and $G(n)$ be linear recurrence sequences with roots and coefficients in $\kk$.
+\begin{proposition}[{\cite[Proposition 2.1]{Corvaja:Zannier:2002}}] Let $\kk$ be a number field and $S$ a finite set of places of $\kk$, containing the archimedean places and having ring of $S$-integers $\Osh_{\kk,S}$.
+Let $F(m) $ and $G(n)$ be linear recurrence sequences with roots and coefficients in $\kk$.
 Suppose that the roots of $F$ and $G$ generate together a torsion-free multiplicative subgroup $\Gamma$ of $\kk^\times$.
 Suppose furthermore that $F$ and $G$ are coprime (with respect to $\Gamma$) and that $G$ has more than one root.
-Then there exist at most finitely many $n\in \NN$ such that $F(n)/G(n)\in\mathcal O_{\kk,S}$. \end{proposition}
+Then the following assertions hold true. \begin{enumerate} \item{ Consider the case that $m=n$.
+There exist at most finitely many natural numbers $n\in \NN$, for which $F(n)/G(n)\in\mathcal O_{\kk,S}$. } \item{ Consider the case that $m \not = n$.
+There does not exist infinitely many pairs of natural numbers $(m,n)\in \NN^2$, which have the properties that $m=\mathrm{o} (n)$ and $F(m)/G(n)\in\mathcal O_{\kk,S}$.} \end{enumerate} \end{proposition}

+The conclusion in Proposition \ref{OS} (ii) follows the suggestion of \cite[page 432]{Corvaja:Zannier:2002}.
 As mentioned, this article is inspired by recent work of \cite{Levin:GCD} where the primary tool used in the proofs is Schmidt's Subspace Theorem.
 Likewise, here, the fundamental aspect to the proof of our results is Schmidt's Subspace Theorem with moving targets, as was developed by Ru and Vojta in \cite{Ru:Vojta:1997}.
 To the best of our knowledge, the results that we obtain here are the first application of this moving form of Schmidt's Subspace Theorem to the study of linear recurrences.
 We expect that the point of view taken here may also find similar applications, in more general contexts, that include the study of polynomial and exponential equations.

 The relevant background material will be given in the next section.
 In Section \ref{sMain}, we prove Theorem \ref{Moving:GCDAffine:Claim} by establishing some key lemmas and more technical results.
 In Section \ref{linear:recurrence}, we prove our results which deal with linear recurrence sequences.